itsReward/news_clustering_project/README.md

 ## Overview

-The Zimbabwe News Article Clustering Application is a comprehensive system that:
+The News Article Clustering Application is a comprehensive system that:

 1. Scrapes news articles from various online newspapers
 2. Categorizes these articles into different topics (Business, Politics, Arts/Culture/Celebrities, Sports)